Saworieza/Kiwi-Dictionary/README.md

 For further queries do not hesitate to contact me.

-Ayush Sharma Arya College Of Engineering & IT, Jaipur India.
+Wycliffe Sawo.

-contact details: ayush.aceit@gmail.com
+contact details: saworieza@gmail.com

-IRC: ayushpix